Oregon Shakespeare Festival: Archives

-Volunteers

-The professional staff is augmented by approximately 700 volunteers, who contribute thousands of hours each year.
-They have helped patrons as roving Bricks Ambassadors who welcomed visitors to the campus and answered their questions, staffed the Welcome Center and Green Show information table, facilitated informal post-matinee discussions, provided concierge services for visiting student groups, and served as volunteer ushers and ticket takers in the three theatres.

-Behind the scenes, volunteers help in the archives, box office, costume shop, costume warehouse, development office, fitness center, light shop, mail room, marketing office, scene shop as well as with office tasks such as copying, filing, preparing mailings and sorting incoming mail.
-They transcribe interviews, help with actor auditions for visitors from other theatres and serve as attendants in the company fitness facility.

-Volunteers assist with access services such as providing infrared hearing devices.
-They help with data collection for periodic audience surveys and staff numerous events that comprise the annual Daedalus fund raiser (see above), drive company vehicles on specific errands, and direct traffic during dismantling and movement of sets into storage at the end of the season.

-Soroptimists Club members provide comfort items such as blankets, cushions, and ponchos in the outdoor theatre.
-Tudor Guild volunteers staff the brass rubbing center, theatre lobby merchandise counters, and gift shop.
-Housing aides deliver “welcome baskets” to visiting artists.
-Ashland Garden Club members provide floral arrangements for the annual Feast of Will celebration on the opening weekend of the Allen Elizabethan Theatre.

-Each November, company members host a cocktail party and show titled Love's Labors thanking and celebrating the volunteers.

 Publications

 All playgoers are offered a complimentary Playbill with a synopsis of plays, casts, artist biographies, and directors' statements.
 Each year, the Festival publishes Teachers First! for school groups and Group Travel for adults, both providing information on the season's plays, including age suitability, the seasonal calendar, ordering, and discount information.

 An annual Souvenir Program included photographic highlights of each play and special articles along with pictures and biographies of actors, playwrights, and the many people who work behind the scenes.
 A chart emphasizing the repertory nature of OSF lists all the actors and their parts in the plays.

 The Festival also publishes a Bard Scorecard, a simple folder that lists all of William Shakespeare's plays, the years OSF produced them, and allows playgoers to check off which plays they've seen towards completing the canon.

 Professional memberships

 OSF is a constituent of Theatre Communications Group, the national service organization for the not-for-profit theatre world, and a member of the Shakespeare Theatre Association of America.
 It operates under contracts with Actors' Equity Association, The Union of Professional Actors and Stage Managers in the United States, the International Alliance of Theatrical Stage Employees, and the Stage Directors and Choreographers Society, Inc., an independent national labor union.